jeongho9413/jeongho9413.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm Jeongho Ahn (안정호 in South Korea), a research fellow at Kyushu University in Fukuoka.
-I received my Ph.D. in Information Science and Electrical Engineering from Kyushu University in 2025, under the supervision of [Prof. Ryo Kurazume](https://robotics.ait.kyushu-u.ac.jp/).
-My primary research interests lie in the technologies behind computer vision and robotics.
+I am a research fellow at Kyushu University, affiliated with the Faculty of Information Science and Electrical Engineering and the Faculty of Engineering.
+I received my PhD from Kyushu University in 2025, under the supervision of [Prof. Ryo Kurazume](https://robotics.ait.kyushu-u.ac.jp/).
+My research interests lie at the intersection of computer vision and robotics, particularly in 3D scene understanding and gait recognition.